hadzicni/railschat/README.md

 ICT Module 223 – Multi-user Application
 Class: 23-223-E

-## License
+## 📄 License

-This project was developed for educational purposes.
+This project was developed for educational purposes as part of ICT Module 223.

-## Screenshots

-The application features a modern, gradient-based design with:
-- Clean navigation with user dropdown
-- Real-time chat interface with scrollable message history
-- User profile pages with activity statistics
-- Responsive design for all screen sizes
-- Modern form styling and button design